 Things to do in Nairobi in 24 hours

 If you have a day waiting for your Kenya tour or some hours between flights and you want to get the most out of your stay, we recommend you to arrange your daily trip through the web platforms that always offer good deals and any tour to enjoy the highlights of the city and its surroundings.
-We spent in Nairobi a full day arranging our daily activity through Viator.
+We spent a full day in the Kenya capital city arranging our daily activity through Viator.com.

 We like this web platform because it features a wide choice of activities/tours.
 It is also effortless to book them through the website or app for devices: enter the city you need, and you’ll see in a while all its offers.
 After booking and setting your pick up location, you’ll immediately get the e-voucher to show at the starting time of your activity.